Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 ``.wic`` images, which are complete disk-images.
 By default, a compressed wic image and a bmap file will be built for faster deployment.

-Building with Vagrant
+Building with Docker
 ---------------------

-In the current setup in our CI system we use Docker with Vagrant, however only in a GNU/Linux system.
+In the current setup in our CI system we use Docker, however only in a GNU/Linux system.
 It should still work under Windows or OSX, but we have not tried it.

 Dependencies: